-When pulling a tape from the Imported media pool, Acronis True Image Echo Workstation will warn that you are about to lose data on the tape.
+When pulling a tape from the Imported media pool, Acronis True Image Echo Enterprise Server will warn that you are about to lose data on the tape.
 To disable this warning, check the middle box.

-3. Ask for first media while creating backup archives on removable media

-You can choose whether to display the Insert First Media prompt when backing up to removable media.
-With the default setting, backing up to removable media may be not possible if the user is away, because the program will wait for someone to press OK in the prompt box.
+3. Ask for first media while creating backup archives on removable media possible if the user is away, because the program will wait for someone to press OK in the prompt box.
 Therefore, you should disable the prompt when scheduling a backup to removable media.
 Then, if the removable media is available (for example, CD-R/RW inserted), the task can run unattended.